Looking for good bedtime stories for kids? I’m a huge advocate of reading bedtime stories to kids.

-As you know, I’m a huge advocate of reading bedtime stories to kids.
-So today I wanted to share the best picture book bedtimes stories for kids that are actually ABOUT bedtime and sleeping!!
+Today, I want to share the best stories for kids that are actually ABOUT bedtime and sleeping!!

-Also, it goes without saying but I’ll say it anyway,–almost any book at bedtime makes for a good bedtime story.
+But I’ll say it again, almost any book at bedtime makes for a good bedtime story.
 Reading anything to your kids out loud on a daily basis is what matters most!

 The Napping House by Audrey Wood and Don Wood

-One of the most beloved picture books EVER, certainly by my family if not the world, The Napping House is a gentle, rhythmic story about the inhabitants in a sleepy house slowly falling into slumber– then, waking back up again.
+The Napping House is a gentle, rhythmic bedtime story for kids about the inhabitants of a sleepy house slowly falling into slumber– and then waking back up again.

 Goodnight Goodnight Construction Site by Sherri Duskey Rinker, illustrated by Tom Lichtenheld

 As each vehicle at the construction site finishes its job for the day, there is one last thing to do, and then they’ll say goodnight.
 Gentle rhymes and soft-colored pictures of favorite trucks are the perfect way to lull any child into sweet dreams.

 Go Sleep In Your Own Bed! by Candace Fleming and Lori Nichols

 Kids love this funny children’s story about the animals going to bed and finding another animal sleeping in their bed.

 B is For Bananas by Carrie Tillotson, illustrated by Estrela Lourenco